 Inflation Rate in Mexico averaged 23.70 percent from 1974 until 2021, reaching an all time high of 179.73 percent in February of 1988 and a record low of 2.13 percent in December of 2015.
 This page provides - Mexico Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Mexico Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Inflation Rate in Mexico is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Mexico to stand at 3.60 in 12 months time.
-In the long-term, the Mexico Inflation Rate is projected to trend around 3.50 percent in 2022, according to our econometric models.
+Inflation Rate in Mexico is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Mexico to stand at 3.20 in 12 months time.
+In the long-term, the Mexico Inflation Rate is projected to trend around 3.50 percent in 2022 and 2.80 percent in 2023, according to our econometric models.